 - Ko, Yi-An Annie (2016).
 Differential effects of organic vs inorganic selenium species on BRCA1-mutated and non-mutated breast cancer cell lines.

 - Stayte, Liam (2016).
 General anaesthetic modulation of gene expression in the mouse brain.

-- Wightman, Patrick (in progress).
+- Wightman, Patrick (2017).
 Investigation into the role of a rare germline CDKN1B variant in a patient with acromegaly.

 - Appleby, Sarah (2016).
 Using putative bovine embryonic stem cell-like cells for nuclear transfer cloning to determine their functional potential.